keshav122/dsa-practice/DSA_Series/DSA_Series/src/com/roadmap/arrays/Notes_FAQs_Hard.md

 calculate sum and subtract the natural sum =>  x -y And calculate sum squared and subtratct the squares of first n natural numbers => x^2 - y^2 From this we get the x and y, where x is the repeating number and y is the missing number.

+🧠 XOR Trick to Find Missing and Repeating Numbers
+🔍 Intuition
+To find the repeating and missing numbers in an array of size N containing elements from 1 to N:

+Use the XOR operation to compute the XOR of the repeating number X and the missing number Y.

+The XOR of X ^ Y gives us a number where the bits set correspond to the positions where X and Y differ.

+Identify the rightmost set bit in this XOR result — this bit helps us divide all numbers into two groups:

+Group 1: Numbers with this bit set.

+Group 2: Numbers with this bit not set.

+By XOR-ing the numbers in each group separately (from both the input array and the range 1 to N), we isolate the repeating and missing numbers.

+Finally, determine which number is repeating by checking its frequency in the array.

+✅ Approach
+Step 1: XOR of Array and Range 1 to N xr = 0
+for num in arr:
+    xr ^= num
+for i in range(1, N + 1):
+    xr ^= i
+After this step, xr = X ^ Y (repeating ^ missing)

+Step 2: Find Rightmost Set Bit bit = xr & ~(xr - 1)
+This gives us the rightmost set bit in xr, indicating the first differing bit between X and Y.

+Step 3: Divide Numbers into Two Buckets Based on This Bit zero = one = 0 for num in arr:
+    if num & bit:
+        one ^= num
+    else:
+        zero ^= num

+for i in range(1, N + 1):
+    if i & bit:
+        one ^= i
+    else:
+        zero ^= i
+After this, zero and one will hold X and Y in some order.

+Step 4: Identify Which is Repeating count = arr.count(zero)
+if count == 2:
+    repeating = zero
+    missing = one
+else:
+    repeating = one
+    missing = zero